Requiem Of Gehenna

 “I’ve upset you?”

-She wrapped her arms around him and continued crying sincerely onto his chest.
 “Yes, you stupid Vampire!
+She answered wrapping her arms around him and continued crying sincerely onto his chest.
 You know I love you!
 I can’t have you meeting the true- death for me!”

 “Tara,” he slurred, kissing her forehead.
 “Min Vackra, do not cry.”